Semiclassical dynamics of horizons in spherically symmetric collapse: Acknowledgement

 \section{Acknowledgement}

 The authors would like to thank M.~Bojowald, R.~Goswami, P.~Singh and J.~Velhinho for the useful discussion and suggestions.
-They also thank P. Vargas Moniz for careful reading the manuscript and for making useful comments.
-YT is supported by the Portuguese Agency Funda\c{c}\~ao para a Ci\^encia e Tecnologia through the fellowship SFRH/BD/43709/2008.
+They thank P. Vargas Moniz for careful reading the manuscript and also thank the unknown Referee for making useful comments on our work.
+YT was supported by the Portuguese Agency Funda\c{c}\~ao para a Ci\^encia e Tecnologia through the fellowship SFRH/BD/43709/2008.
+This research work was also supported by the grants PEst-OE/MAT/UI0212/2014 and CERN/FP/123609/2011.